jaumet/avook-dual/README.md

    - Because SMTP is disabled, the backend prints a log similar to:
      `Magic link URL for you@example.com (token=XYZ): http://localhost:6060/auth/magic-login?token=XYZ — EMAIL_ENABLED is false`.
   - Copy the URL, then either open it directly (adding `&response_mode=cookie` to trigger an HttpOnly cookie) **or** paste the raw token into `http://localhost:6060/auth/magic-login?token=<TOKEN>` so the frontend helper page redeems it for you.
 Every link now carries `redirect=<POST_LOGIN_REDIRECT_URL>`, so whichever destination you configure in `.env` is reused by the helper without extra tweaks.
   - When the helper detects it is running over plain `http://localhost`, it automatically switches to JSON mode, stores the JWT inside `localStorage`, and then sends you back to the catalog.
-Both `index.html` and `player.html` now attach that token as a `Bearer` header when calling `/catalog/premium`, so you can test premium access without tweaking cookie settings.
+Both `index.html` and `player.html` now attach that token as a `Bearer` header when calling `/auth/me` and `/catalog/packages/<package_id>`, so you can test premium access without tweaking cookie settings.
   - If your browser enforces “HTTPS-only” mode, add an exception for `http://localhost:6060` (or use `http://127.0.0.1:6060`) because the helper needs plain HTTP to talk to the FastAPI container; it already tries to downgrade `https://localhost` links while preserving port `:6060`.

 6. **Verify catalog protection**
    - Anonymous users (or fresh browsers) hit `/catalog/free` and see only the entries from `audios-free.json`.
-   - After clicking the magic link, the cookie lets the frontend merge `/catalog/premium` with the open catalog, so premium stories appear.
+   - After clicking the magic link, the frontend calls `/auth/me` to read the package IDs granted to the account and then loads `/catalog/packages/<package_id>` for each one, so premium stories appear.
    - The static fallback has been limited to `audios-free.json`, preventing the bundled premium catalog from leaking offline.

 7. **Play audio locally**